CADX03/Gestural_Interfaces/README.md

 - The project uses Kinect for Windows SDK v2.0 and sample wrappers under `Assets/Standard Assets/Windows/Kinect`.
 - Unity 2022 LTS and common Unity packages form the basis of the project.

-If you want me to include contributor names or add build instructions for other platforms, tell me which specifics you'd like to add and I’ll update the README.